wasm-rs/cargo-metadata/README.md

 # A string that can be used to describe limitations
 limited-functionality = "certain functionality is disabled"

-# Flags that are required in order for the crate to work on this target
+# Features that are required in order for the crate to work on this target
-# Amends, but not overrides `package.metadata.wasm.rs.required-feature-flags`
+# Amends, but not overrides `package.metadata.wasm.rs.required-features`
 # (default: `[]`)
-required-feature-flags = ["wasm-unknown"]
+required-features = ["wasm-unknown"]

-# Flags that WILL NOT work on this target (might not compile, pass test or
+# Features that WILL NOT work on this target (might not compile, pass test or
 # function correctly)
-# Amends, but not overrides `package.metadata.wasm.rs.excluded-feature-flags`
+# Amends, but not overrides `package.metadata.wasm.rs.excluded-features`
 # (default: `[]`)
-excluded-feature-flags = ["wasm-emscripten"]
+excluded-features = ["wasm-emscripten"]
 ```